carolinechuu/ECE-3400-Team-12/index.md

 </div>

 # **Warm Welcome from Team Firework**
-Welcome to our websites, people!
+Welcome to our website, people!

 You have reached Team Firework ♩ ♪ ♫ 'Cause baby, we're a firework!' ♬ ♮ ♯